jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 }

 ```
-According to the report, the core loop (Shift_Accum_Loop) has II=2 and the II of the IP block is 31, which means this IP can only receive 1 data every 31 clock cycles.
+According to the report, the core loop (Shift_Accum_Loop) has II = 2 and the II of the IP block is 31, which means this IP can only receive 1 data every 31 clock cycles.
 This is extremely slow.
 An optimized design should have an II = 1 (receive new data every clock; maximum throughput).
 This design consumes 442 FFs and 265 LUTs for the Shift_Accum_Loop.

 The II = 2 comes from a fake data dependency.
 Since the hardware circuit is always running (the code in software runs independently), which means the two branches in the Shift_Accum_Loop both have a hardware implementation.
 For a pipelined structure, all the operations in the loop have dedicated hardware implementation.
 In the Shift_Accum_Loop, there exists two write operations (shift_reg[0] = x_temp.data; shift_reg[i] = shift_reg[i-1];), requiring 2 write ports for shift_reg (implemented in a BRAM).
 BRAM does not support 2 write ports.
 Therefore, the tool failed to make the II = 1 because of the conflict between the two write (store) operations.
 It is reported in the synthesis log from the console: